 As you know, life in Sydney is fast-paced and busy.
 This results in many of us not sparing enough time to get out and explore our wonderful surroundings.

-There is nothing more fulfilling that taking your car out on the open road and taking some time off.
-A fun road trip with good friends or family can do wonders for your wellbeing.
+There is nothing more fulfilling than taking your car out on the open road and taking some time off.
+A fun road trip with good friends or family can do wonders for your well-being.

 Luckily, we live in a fantastic part of the world with literally hundreds of road trip options available.
 All three inland directions – North, South, and West, have amazing road trip adventures waiting to be enjoyed.